LOADING ...

 to him sizzle so.

-And the heavens scowled and the howled
+And the heavens and the huskies howled

 and the wind to blow.

-down my cheeks, and I know why.
+down my cheeks, and I don't why.

 And the greasy in an inky cloak

-went down the sky.
+streaking down the sky.

-I wrestled with fear.
+I wrestled grisly fear.

 But the stars out and they danced about

-again I ventured near.
+'ere again I near.

-"I'll just a peek inside.
+"I'll just take a inside.

 He's cooked, and it's time I looked."

-the door I opened wide.
+Then the I opened wide.

-And sat Sam, looking cold and calm
+And there sat Sam, looking cold and

-in the of the furnace roar.
+in the heart of the roar.

 and he said "Please close door!